Get

 Good For:

-Homemade cat food can be a good pick if you’re an owner who has talked to a board-certified veterinary nutritionist or your vet about the nutritional needs of your cat.
-Cats that like wet and meaty foods can often be appeased with homemade cat food.
-If your cat is a kitten, elderly, or experiencing a health condition, preparing homemade food will provide you with the flexibility to create a diet that meets their needs.
-However, it’s advisable to have a professional guide you in designing this diet so you can fully meet your cat’s needs and prevent nutritional deficiencies.
+Homemade cat food can be suitable if you’re an owner who has talked to a board-certified veterinary nutritionist or a vet about your cat’s nutritional needs.
+Cats that like wet and meaty foods can be appeased with homemade cat food.
+If your cat is a kitten, is elderly, or is experiencing a health condition, preparing homemade food will give you the flexibility to create a diet that meets their needs.
+However, it’s advisable to have a professional assist in developing the diet to fully meet your cat’s needs and prevent nutritional deficiencies.

 Safety Considerations

-When it comes to safety, homemade cat food can be very hit or miss, especially if you’re feeding your cat a raw meat diet.
-Commercial meats may also have different nutritional yields depending on the age of the animal, the cut of meat, and the source of the meat.
-Most vets consider a homemade diet to be somewhat risky due to the difficulty of properly balancing the diet.
+Regarding safety, homemade cat food can be very hit or miss, especially if you feed your cat a raw meat diet.
+Commercial meats may also have different nutritional yields depending on the animal’s age, the cut of meat, and the source of the meat.
+Most vets consider a homemade diet somewhat risky due to the difficulty of adequately balancing the ingredients.

-If you’re feeding a raw diet to your cat, there is a risk of food-borne illnesses being passed from your cat, their food, their bowl, and anything their food touches to you.
-Immunocompromised, elderly, and very young people are especially at risk for this.
-Cats intended to be used as emotional-support animals cannot be placed on a raw diet for legal reasons, as they’re often in close proximity to people who aren’t completely healthy.
+If you’re feeding your cat a raw diet, there is a risk of food-borne illnesses being passed from your cat to your family.
+Immunocompromised, elderly, and very young people are especially at risk.
+Cats intended to be used as emotional support animals cannot be placed on a raw diet for legal reasons since they’re often close to people who aren’t healthy.

 Pros